ebd622/fe-samples/routing/README.md

     ...
   }
 ```
 This is only run or updated at the time this comopnent is created.
+So, if your change query params from the page you are currently on, you might not want to use this approach because it won't be reactive.
+It won't display or allow you to react to any changes which happen after this component has been loaded.

 #### Using observable